Membership

 By virtue of their provincial association being an Organizational Member of the CDAA, individual dental assistants are eligible for group discounts on a variety of services.
 The current programs that CDAA facilitates for individual dental assistants are:

-I am a dental assistant in the Territories or PEI, am I still represented?
+I am a dental assistant in British Columbia, Quebec, Nunavut, Northwest Territories, Yukon, or PEI, am I still represented?

-Currently, there is no provincial/territorial associations in any of the above regions.
-Please contact CDAA if you intend to form a provincial or territorial association.
+Currently, either your provincial association has opted out of membership with the CDAA or there is no provincial/territorial association in your region and unfortunately, no, you are not a member of the CDAA.
+Please contact us at: info@cdaa.ca if you intend to form a provincial or territorial association.